soham-0-0-7/KanbanBoardBackend/README.md

-# 🧩 Full Stack Task Collaboration Dashboard - Creative Upaay Web Development Internship Assignment
+# 🧩 Full Stack Task Collaboration Dashboard with WEB SOCKETS
 **A full-stack task management dashboard** built as part of the **Creative Upaay Web Development Internship Assignment**.
 The application is a collaborative platform to manage tasks, events, and subtasks, with real-time updates, due date alerts, and a smooth drag-and-drop interface.

 ## 🚀 Project Overview